CigarsSmoker/Clone/The-popup-panel.md

 The count reported in these cells represent the number of _distinct_ URLs which were used to connect (or attempted connection) to the remote server.

-Typically, it is inconvenient to strictly work at such granularity, one will usually assign rules to whole domains or whole types, but the _destination & type_ are very useful in case overriding an inherited rule from a lower scope or lower precedence cell.
+Typically, it is inconvenient to strictly work at such granularity, one will usually assign rules to whole domains or whole types, but the _destination & type_ are very useful in case one needs to override an inherited rule from a lower scope or lower precedence cell.

 But as usual, it's up to you to make use of this ability to go more granular when you craft your ruleset.